matplotlib/sampledoc/getting_started.rst

   make html

-If you now point your browser to :file:`_build/html/index.html`, you should see a basic spinx site.
+If you now point your browser to :file:`_build/html/index.html`, you should see a basic sphinx site.

 .. image:: _static/basic_screenshot.png